Impact

 Sovereignty

-The openness and standardization of the Apeiro blueprint is a key enabler to also build the foundation for a sovereign cloud infrastructure.
+To ensure a sovereign cloud infrastructure, Apeiro provides for an open and standards following blueprint.
 Sovereign cloud infrastructures offer a compelling solution for organizations seeking to balance data sovereignty, security, and compliance with the flexibility and scalability of cloud services.
-Particularly in an era where data privacy and regulatory requirements are increasingly stringent, the Apeiro blueprint can be a good basis for any organization looking into establishing a sovereign cloud native infrastructure.
+Particularly in times where data privacy and regulatory requirements are increasingly stringent, the Apeiro blueprint can be a good basis for any organization looking into establishing a sovereign cloud native infrastructure.
 Building on top of ApeiroRA helps controlling cost and complexity.

 -